History of Transylvania: Revolutions of 1848

 In early 1848, the Hungarian Diet took the opportunity presented by revolution to enact a comprehensive program of legislative reform (the April laws), which included a provision for the union of Transylvania and Hungary.
 Transylvanian Romanians initially welcomed the revolution, believing they would benefit from the reforms.
 However, their position changed due to the opposition of Transylvanian nobles to the Hungarian reforms (such as emancipation of the serfs) and the failure of Hungarian revolutionary leaders to recognise Romanian national interests.
 In mid-May a Romanian diet at Balázsfalva produced its own revolutionary program, calling for proportional representation of Romanians in the Transylvanian Diet and an end to social and ethnic oppression.
 The Saxons were concerned about union with Hungary, fearing the loss of their traditional medieval origin privileges.
 When the Transylvanian Diet met on May 29, the vote for union was pushed through despite objections from many Saxon deputies.
 On June 10, the Emperor sanctioned the union vote of the Diet.
 Military executions and the arrest of revolutionary leaders after the union hardened the Saxons' position.

+In September 1848, the Austrian commander Karl von Urban was the first to make a stand against the Revolution.
+He summoned leaders of all 44 districts of the Principality to his headquarters in Naszód (Năsăud) on 10 September, and offered protection both to villages that rejected conscription and to the landowners who feared a peasant rising.
+Urban then administered the oath of allegiance to the hundreds of peasants and village delegate, finally denouncing the Revolution in a Memorandum widely distributed.
+Von Urban acted in such a compelling manner that, by the end of September, 918 communities in the region had distanced themselves from the Revolution and were won over to the Imperial and Counter-revolutionary cause.
+This dealt a fatal blow to the power of the revolutionary party in Transylvania.

-In September 1848, another Romanian assembly in Balázsfalva (Blaj) denounced the union with Hungary and called for an armed uprising in Transylvania.
-War broke out in November, with Romanian and Saxon troops (under Austrian command) battling Hungarians led by Polish general Józef Bem.
+Soon after, another Romanian assembly in Balázsfalva (Blaj) denounced the union with Hungary and called for an armed uprising in Transylvania.
+War broke out in November, with Austrian troops led by Karl von Urban and Romanian and Saxon insurgents battling Hungarians led by Polish general Józef Bem.
 Within four months, Bem had ousted the Austrians from Transylvania.
 However, in June 1849 Tsar Nicholas I of Russia responded to an appeal from Emperor Franz Joseph to send Russian troops into Transylvania.
 After initial successes against the Russians, Bem's army was defeated decisively at the Battle of Temesvár (Timișoara) on August 9; the surrender of Hungary followed.